-The main differences between the LFS estimates and the 1991 Census count of the residents of communal establishments are:
+Comparisons between LFS estimates and the Census count of the residents of communal establishments suggest that the main differences are:

-- there are proportionately more women in CEs - the population is generally older in CEs, especially for women - the economic activity rate is considerably lower amongst CE residents, mainly because of fewer people in employment
+- there are proportionately more women in CEs - the population is generally older in CEs, especially for women - the economic activity rate is considerably lower amongst CE residents, mainly because of fewer people in employment.

-It does seem therefore that residents of CEs are significantly different to the rest of the population in terms of the demographic characteristics shown in the table.
+It does seem therefore that residents of CEs are different to the rest of the population in terms of the demographic characteristics.